FierceSpartan/FierceSpartan/README.md

 # Fun

 - 👀 I’m a DataEngineer
-- I'm Currently working on ElasticSearch
+- At the moment, I'm learning ElasticSearch.
 - ❤️ Stocks and Forex
 - 📺 Tarak Mehta ka Ooltah Chasmah
 - 🎮 PS4 & Switch